solo-io/gloo/docs/thetool/custom.md

     thetool list

-This will show all the features that are available and wether they are enabled or disabled.
+This will show all the features that are available and whether they are enabled or disabled.

 ```
 Repository:       https://github.com/solo-io/gloo-plugins.git